 BUTCH Voices has adopted the use of this term as way to be inclusive of the many identities that exist in our section of the queer spectrum.
 Masculine of Center serves as an umbrella term which is useful when discussing our community as it provides a succinct alternative to listing all identities.

 What identities are under the BUTCH Voices umbrella?

-Butch, Stud, Aggressive (AG), Macha, Dom, Tomboi, genderqueer, two-spirit, Trans men who identify as masculine of center and all other similar identities.
+Butch, Stud, Aggressive (AG), Macha, Dom, Tomboi, genderqueer, two-spirit, Trans men and Trans women who identify as masculine of center and all other similar identities.